 (6) An agency shall have a written grievance policy detailing the methods for hearing grievances and for resolving differences with a foster caregiver or applicant relative to the requirements imposed by Chapter 5101:2-7 of the Administrative Code and other agency policies.
 This policy shall include a method of review by the highest administrative employee of the agency or designee for any unresolved grievance within thirty calendar days of the filing of the grievance.

-(7) A PCSA or PCPA shall have a written policy on the notification of the adoption process to the recommending agency and to the foster caregiver for situations when the custodial agency is different than the recommending agency of a foster home and a foster child placed with the foster caregiver becomes available for adoption.
-The notification shall be consistent with the requirements contained in rules 5101:2-48-11 and 5101:2-48-16 of the Administrative Code.
+(7) A PCSA or PCPA shall have a written policy regarding the required notification to the foster or kinship caregiver if the PCSA or PCPA seeks permanent custody of a child placed with the caregiver and if a child placed with the caregiver becomes available for adoption.
+The notification shall also be given to the recommending agency when the custodial agency is different than the recommending agency.
+The notification shall be consistent with the requirements contained in section 5103.161 of the Revised Code.

 (8) An agency shall have written policies that shall be explained to potential foster caregivers during initial orientation for all of the following:

 (a) Liability insurance and compensation for damages done by children placed in foster care.

 (b) Legal representation, legal fees, counseling or legal advocacy for foster caregivers for matters directly related to the proper performance of their roles.

 (c) Investigations of abuse and/or neglect involving a child living in a foster home.